Edge

 History

-Since its creation through the acquisition of an established Canadian bank in 1988, Bank of The Bahamas Limited has grown from $90 million in assets to more than $900 million as of June 30, 2021; from three locations to 12; from serving two islands to a presence on eight; from providing the most basic of retail banking services to the most comprehensive of financial products.
-Total equity has mushroomed from $19 million in 2000 to $158.5 million by June 30, 2021.
+Since its creation through the acquisition of an established Canadian bank in 1988, Bank of The Bahamas Limited has grown from $90 million in assets to $998.5 million as of June 30, 2024; from three locations to 12; from serving two islands to a presence on eight; from providing the most basic of retail banking services to the most comprehensive of financial products.
+Total equity has mushroomed from $19 million in 2000 to $199.7 million by June 30, 2024.

 Bank of The Bahamas Limited was incorporated in The Commonwealth of The Bahamas on April 17, 1970 as Bank of Montreal (Bahamas & Caribbean) Limited.
 In 1983, its name was changed to Bank of Montreal Bahamas Limited.
 Five years later in September 1988, the Government of The Bahamas created a joint venture with Euro Canadian Bank Limited and purchased 100% of the shares of Bank of Montreal Bahamas Limited, and renamed it Bank of The Bahamas Limited with a 51% controlling interest.